Quiz on thoughts, ideas, theories, and philosophy of great Greek Philosophers Plato and Aristotle.

 (c) Higher Status for Women

-According to Aristotle, Constitution
+According to Aristotle, the Constitution

 (b) Determines who holds the offices

-(c) Is not just the part of the State; but the State itself
+(c) Is not just the part of the State but the State itself

 (d) All the above